 Alexa is Amazon’s way of freeing people from being constantly glued to their smartphones.
 This voice-control system lets you tell your wishes to an Echo smart speaker and see them fulfilled.
 For the time being, it’s just small wishes, like dimming the lights, playing specific music tracks, etc but there are more to come.

-At the heart of Alexa there is a natural-language processing system – one of the easiest to interact with so far.
+At the heart of Alexa, there is a natural-language processing system – one of the easiest to interact with so far.
 With Alexa, you don’t have to ask anything twice, because it relies on several highly sensitive microphones built in all Echo devices.

 Whenever you ask Alexa to do something for you, your Echo will stream your voice to Amazon’s cloud computers for analysis and do what you asked.
 You may request Alexa to read you from Wikipedia, tell you the weather or a joke.
-All you need to do is ask correctly and have all the capabilities that you need properly integrated in the system.
+All you need to do is ask correctly and have all the capabilities that you need properly integrated into the system.

 Unlike Apple, Google, and Microsoft, Amazon is not hooked on building ecosystems of tightly connected apps and services.
 Instead, it focuses on building and honing platforms that serve their own customers in the best and fastest possible way.
 With this goal in mind, over nearly 22 years, Amazon has rapidly conquered one sector after another, even if it meant tearing down its own existing structures.